tozti/multimedia/README.md

-# tozti-drive
+# tozti-media
-*A nice interface for viewing and managing your files in tozti.*
+*An interface for viewing and managing your files in tozti.*

 ## Usage.